nima-omidpour/nima-omidpour/README.md

 <h1 align="center">Hi 👋, I'm nima</h1>
 <h3 align="center">I am a Frontend Web Developer.Started my career with some freelace project and wroked around a year in companay.
-About My personality,I too much intereted to learining new technologies and think about new idea that slove people problems</h3>
+About My personality,I am too much intereted to learining new technologies and thinking and finding new idea that sloves people problems</h3>

 <h3 align="left">Connect with me:</h3>
 <p align="left">